Destinations · The Salon

 XLSIOR (If You’re Timing the Trip)

-XLSIOR Festival happens in late August, occasionally bleeding into early September.
-It's one of the largest gay circuit events in the world — a week of parties that take over the island's venues, beaches, and outdoor spaces.
+XLSIOR Festival happens in Mykonos in late August, occasionally bleeding into early September.
+It’s one of the largest gay circuit events in the world — a week of parties that take over the island’s venues, beaches, and outdoor spaces.
 The headliners are serious DJs.
 The crowd is international.
 The energy is the specific kind of collective queer celebration that only a small island can concentrate.

 If you want XLSIOR, plan for it intentionally: book the hotel twelve months out (rooms at quality properties evaporate in January for August), budget significantly more than a standard Mykonos week, and understand that the island in XLSIOR week is a different island than Mykonos in September.